Blue Fairy House with Built in LED Tealight Candle - Works with Homemade Clay

 Used jar (any size)

 Air dry clay (any brand).
-I use homemade clay, something like tissue paper clay is good for this type of craft.
-Of course, you can buy the clay if you are not sure :)
+I use homemade clay.
+Of course, you can buy the clay.
+That would be easier if you just started with the craft.

 Thick paper/ cardboard for the base --> used packaging box is okay.